jlgarrett/Masters_Projects/SuperResolution.md

-Hyperspectral satellite super-resolution for ecosystem monitoring in fjords --
+Hyperspectral satellite super-resolution for ecosystem monitoring in fjords and lakes --
 Advisor: Joseph Garrett